Ananya-Joshi/ananya-joshi.github.io/index.md

 Motivated by the goal of enhancing collaboration between these fields, the lecture proposes a foundational step in scoping opportunities for integrating machine learning orchestration in healthcare and public health.
 Details available upon request.

 ### Recent Highlights
-🌟 Selected for Rising Stars in ML and Systems from MLCommons 🌟 Selected for  Rising Stars in Computational and Data Science at UTAustin
+🌟 Selected for Rising Stars in ML and Systems from MLCommons
+🌟 Selected for Rising Stars in Computational and Data Science at UTAustin
+🌟 Finalist for CMU's 3 Minute Thesis Competition

 🌟 Co-Organizer of the Delta Workshop for drift phenomena at KDD '24!
 [Link](https://aiimlab.org/events/KDD_2024_Discovering_Drift_Phenomena_in_Evolving_Landscape.html)